mlochbaum/BQN/doc/oop.md

       Pop ⇐{𝕤⋄ r‿s←st ⋄ st↩s ⋄ r}
     }

-But there's no need to ignore the argument: often it's useful to initialize a class using one or two arguments.
+But arguments don't have to be ignored: often it makes sense to use one or two arguments to initialize the object.
 For example, the stack class above can be modified to use `𝕩` as an initial list of values for the stack.

     MakeStackInit ← {
       st←@